saifelden1/SEM26_ApexEmbededd/README.md

-# SEM26_Embdedd
+# Apex Embededd subteam official repo
-the repository for the Embdedd subteam for apex racing team shell eco marathon branch
+the repository for the embedded subteam for apex racing team shell eco marathon branch